Lower Otay Reservoir

 Please see "What's New" - Lower Otay for current days and hours of operation.
 They rent boats on a first come basis only, no reservations.
 They sell California state fishing licenses.
 There is bait available - shiners, crawdads, nightcrawlers, meal worms and wax worms.
 Patrons can use credit cards for boat rentals and other purchases, but permits are cash only.

 Fishing and boating is permitted on Wednesday, Saturday and Sunday only.
-At times when the concession is closed patrons can purchase permits from the electronic pay station or the iron ranger boxes (envelope system) at the lake.
+At times when the concession is closed on regularly open days patrons can purchase permits from the electronic pay station or the iron ranger boxes (envelope system) at the lake.
 Lower Otay's fish include Florida-strain largemouth bass, bluegill, black and white crappie, channel catfish, blue catfish, white catfish and bullhead.
 Minimum size limit for bass is 12 inches.
 Fish limits are five bass, five catfish and 25 crappie and bluegill in aggregate, with no limit on other species.
 Fish catch information is updated weekly.
 Anglers 16 years of age or older must have a California state fishing license.
 Fish catch information is updated weekly.

 In addition to fishing from boats, patrons can use float tubes, waders, or simply fish from shore.
 Use of float tubes is restricted to within 150 feet or less from shore.
 Float tubers must wear chest waders and have a Coast Guard approved personal flotation device readily available at all times, and have 144 square inches of international orange visible at least 12 inches above the water line.
 They must also possess a horn or whistle to warn approaching craft.
 Any float tube that uses oars or has a motor must purchase a private boat use permit.
 Dogs are not allowed on any boats.